kenatiod/MUT/Understanding Machine Understanding.md

 _The team shares a laugh and a round of high fives, energized by the challenges and opportunities that lie ahead.
 With a clear vision and a bold plan of attack, they dive headfirst into the next phase of their groundbreaking project, determined to unlock the secrets of machine cognition and push the frontiers of AI understanding._

-## Chapter G. -- Verifying and Validating MUTT Results
+## Chapter 6 -- Verifying and Validating MUTT Results

-**"The first principle is that you must not fool yourself – and you are the easiest person to fool." ~ Richard Feynman**
+**"The first principle is that you must not fool yourself – and you are the easiest person to fool."** ~ Richard Feynman

 This astute observation, as Feynman once famously quipped, encapsulates a fundamental challenge in the pursuit of scientific truth: the need to remain vigilant against our own biases, assumptions, and philosophical predilections.